annashipman/annashipman.github.io/_posts/2018-08-03-switching-spa-to-https.md

 I changed back my new error pages and all the URLs in the code{% comment %}https://github.com/annashipman/spa-conf/pull/113{% endcomment %}, and then switched HSTS back on.

-Moving the site to HTTPS caused the build of the [Jekyll site I'd set up to produce static content instead of the CMS](/jfdi/removing-cms-from-spa.html) to fail in a way I hadn't anticipated, but the amazing advantage of the static pages now being open meant that [someone else identified and fixed this problem](https://github.com/spaconference/spa-website/pull/25) before I was aware of it.
+Moving the site to HTTPS caused the build of the [Jekyll site that replaced the CMS](/jfdi/removing-cms-from-spa.html) to fail in a way I hadn't anticipated, but the amazing advantage of the static pages now being open meant that [someone else identified and fixed this problem](https://github.com/spaconference/spa-website/pull/25) before I was aware of it.

 The main issue outstanding is that the local version of the scripts doesn't work over HTTPS.
 This is annoying, but currently only for me as I'm the only person working on it, so I'll fix it at some point.
 I also set up the SPA account with Cloudflare under my account rather than a separate one, which will make it harder for me to hand over when I do, but that's also a story for another day.